rosesandbooks89/my-professional-portfolio/README.md

 * WHEN I am presented with the Resume section
 * THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
 * WHEN I view the footer
 * THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

-## Installation
+## Technologies Used
-To install this project, clone the repository and run `npm install` to install all dependencies.
+- **React:** This website is built using React, a popular JavaScript library for building user interfaces.
+- **HTML/CSS:** For structuring the content and styling the website.
+- **JavaScript:** Used for interactivity and handling dynamic content.